 There is archeological evidence for several thousand years of human habitation.
-Alutiiqs of the area call the island Ukamok for the ground squirrels that were probably introduced in the prehistoric era.
-The first European to document a sighting of the island was Vitus Bering, captain of the St. Peter, who sailed from Kamchatka, Russia accompanied by Alexei Chirikov, captain of the St. Paul.
-The log of the St. Peter recorded a sighting of the island on August 2, 1741.
-In 1794, George Vancouver renamed the island Chirikof, to acknowledge the original discoverers.
+Alutiiqs of the area call the island Ukamok for the ground squirrels that were probably introduced in prehistoric times.
+The first European to document a sighting of the island was Vitus Bering, captain of the Saint Peter, who sailed from Kamchatka, Russia accompanied by Alexei Chirikov, captain of the Saint Paul.
+The log of the Saint Peter recorded a sighting of the island on August 2, 1741.
+In 1794, George Vancouver named the island Chirikof, to acknowledge the original discoverers.

 During the Russian period (1740-1867) a population of 60-100 villagers lived a subsistence lifestyle supported at first by the sea otter fur trade, and later by fox farming and cattle ranching.
 The villagers were Alutiiq, Tlingit, Russian and western Europeans.
 They worshiped in a small Russian orthodox church, but in 1870 the village was abandoned soon after the only priest was recalled to Kodiak.
 In 1980, the island became part of the Alaska Maritime National Wildlife Refuge.
 The only inhabitants now are a herd of perhaps 700-800 feral cattle that have become the subject of an ongoing management controversy.
 Read more here and here.
 Click here to download the CoastView app and explore more of Chirikof Island.